 Does TBI Qualify for Medical Marijuana in Ohio?

+Traumatic Brain Injury is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to TBI can schedule their appointment now.
 Traumatic Brain Injury is exactly as it sounds: dysfunction of the brain due to an external force, namely a head collision.
 The effects can be severe and long-lasting, with the possibility of CTE later in life.
 Thankfully, in Ohio's medical marijuana program patients can qualify for medical cannabis treatment with a diagnosis of TBI, or medical records showing head injury and/or concussion(s).
 TBI's symptoms range and can affect nearly every process in the body, however using cannabis for TBI may help minimize the damage to retain more skills and cognitive functioning for improved qualify of life.